Previous dayApril 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.6 earthquake 100 km ESE of Kuqa, China with origin time 19:16 UTC on April 28, 2026.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-The epicenter is at 41.268°, 83.969°.
+A magnitude 4.6 earthquake was recorded 100 km ESE of Kuqa, China on April 28, 2026 at 19:16 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Coordinates: 41.268°, 83.969°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28